 This book is a prequel to the Hunger Games trilogy that details a crucial period in the life of Coriolanus Snow, who is president of Panem during the trilogy.
-In this book, the reader learns about high senior year of high school - the author knows her audience - and the following summer, which manage to fill 517 pages of (not particularly dense) text.
+In this book, the reader learns about his senior year of high school - the author knows her audience - and the following summer, which manage to fill 517 pages of (not particularly dense) text.

 The key event in the book is the 10th running of the Hunger Games.
 I found one of the most interesting aspects of the book the author's telling of the early history of the games.
 The 10th games are the first with betting and with the ability for audience members to send gifts by drone to their favorite tributes.
 Crucially to the plot, for the 10th games the powers-that-be assign Academy students as mentors to the tributes for the first time.
 Though Coriolanus gets assigned to a seemingly hopeless District 12 tribute he manages to make some lemonade out of the lemons in ways that serve to illustrate his character and provide insight into why he rules Panem the way he does in the later trilogy.